1945, May: In our own world this marked the official end of the Muggle war in Europe. This date may be completely irrelevant to the Potterverse.

 After all, at the time that Madam Smith was murdered, Albus Dumbledore had a day job and was off in Scotland still actively teaching most days of the week.

 Albus wasn’t likely to be investigating anything related to Madam Hepzibah Smith.

 So who was?
 The woman was clearly found to have been murdered.
 And robbed.
 There would certainly have been an investigation of that.
 That’s the DMLE’s job.
 And the DMLE was doing it.

 It’s beginning to look as though by the time Hepzibah Smith was murdered for her treasures, the ongoing duel between Tom Riddle and Albus Dumbledore was already well engaged.
 As I say, I’d been so determinedly rejecting DHs and everything in it that I had completely overlooked one particular which in retrospect now appears obvious.

-Albus did not trip over Morfin Gaunt during an investigation of Tom Riddle’s activities.
+Albus did not trip over Morfin Gaunt and his suppressed memories during an investigation of Tom Riddle’s activities.

 It was Morfin Gaunt who set him onto Tom Riddle’s trail.